mithril-security/blind_llama_client/client/README.md

 > **Warning**
 > BlindLlama is still **under development** and does have the full security features.
 >
-> Do not test our API with confidential information... yet!
+> Do not test our APIs with confidential information... yet!
 >
 > You can follow our progress towards the next beta and 1.0 versions of BlindLLama on our [roadmap](https://mithril-security.notion.site/BlindLlama-roadmap-d55883a04be446e49e01ee884c203c26).